lstanard/american-spoon/readme.md

 - Remove < and > from markup and move to CSS :before and :after content types

-- Icomoon may not be the best long-term solution for icon fonts, explore another possibility

 - Auto-fill city, state and country via zip code:
  	- http://www.zippopotam.us/
  	- http://www.getziptastic.com/